rroylance/rroylance.github.io/_posts/2017-02-01-phaser-npm-webpack-typescript-starter-project.md

 - Images:
   - bmp, gif, jpg, jpeg, png, webp
-- Atlases
+- Atlases:
   - bmp, gif, jpg, jpeg, png, webp
   - json (the loader figures out if it's a JSONArray or JSONHash, no need to remember or care), xml
+- Audio:
+  - aac, ac3, caf, flac, m4a, mp3, mp4, ogg, wav, webm
-- Audio
+- Audiosprites:
-  - aac, ac3, caf, flac, mp3, mp4, ogg, wav, webm
+  - aac, ac3, caf, flac, m4a, mp3, mp4, ogg, wav, webm
   - json
-- Bitmap Font
+- Bitmap Font:
   - bmp, gif, jpg, jpeg, png, webp
   - xml, fnt
-- JSON
+- JSON:
   - json
-- XML
+- XML:
   - xml
-- Text
+- Text:
   - txt

+Which version of the audio to load is defined in the webpack.dev.config.js and webpack.dist.config.js under the DefinePlugin 'SOUND_EXTENSIONS_PREFERENCE' section;
+- Currently I set the order to: webm, ogg, m4a, mp3, aac, ac3, caf, flac, mp4, wav
+- The loader will load the audio using this as the preference; the first supported file that is found is used using the order of this list as most preferred to least preferred

 Not currently supported;

 - Local fonts *Use google webfonts (add what fonts you need in app.ts) or Bitmap Fonts for now

 ## Change the game size and generate a template background